Brexit Watch: Why The Move To Suspend U.K. Parliament Matters

 Sept.
 3: Parliament returns from summer recess.

 Sept.
-4: The prime minister holds a weekly questions session in the House of Commons, which could be explosive.
+4: The prime minister holds a weekly question session in the House of Commons, which could be explosive.

 As early as Sept.
 9 or as late as Sept.
 12: Parliament will shut down.